Luapulu/Shuffle.jl/docs/src/index.md

  "B"
 ```

-We can shuffle 3 more times to get back to the original order.
+We can also shuffle 3 times in a row (and get back to the original order).

 ```jldoctest faro
 julia> nshuffle!(arr, 3, Faro(:in))